-Well, if you love meringue pies, but you’ve never had much success with them, I’ve got a fool-proof recipe and technique you’re going to love!
+Well, if you love meringue on pies, or as a stand alone treat, but you’ve never had much success with them, we have got a fool-proof recipe and technique you’re going to love!

 The recipe is simple.
 Two parts granulated sugar to one part egg white.
 It can be either by volume or weight.
-The method is that you place that mixture in a double boiler and slowly heat that mixture while constantly stirring (I use my hand) until the mixture is quite warm and ALL of the sugar crystals have dissolved into the egg whites.
+The method is that you place that mixture in a double boiler and slowly heat that mixture while constantly stirring (you can use your hand) until the mixture is quite warm and ALL of the sugar crystals have dissolved into the egg whites.